 This would not stand!
 Like Colonel Brandon before that scoundrel Willoughby I felt that honour and decency needed to be defended.
 I placed my bookmark in Persuasion with the reverence of a monk at matins, and leapt to my feet to challenge the pimply-faced nebbish.

 “Pardon me,” I said, when he had paused for questions, “I am curious to know two things: firstly, what exactly do you find shallow about Miss Austen’s work and, secondly, what are your qualifications for making such an assessment?”

-The group the lad was leading - mostly kind-faced senior citizens - turned and looked at me, perhaps confused because I had not been a part of them before.
+The group the lad was leading - mostly kind-faced senior citizens - turned and looked at me, perhaps confused because I had not been a part of their group before and they wondered where I had come from.
 But I could see on their faces that they had given the whole matter a few seconds of thought and were clearly on my side.
 One woman who was possessed of both the imperiousness and girth of Queen Victoria in her later days, turned to the boy and, when he did not answer, said, “Well?”

 Our Sunday Gospel readings in these weeks are a collection of some of the well-loved parables of Jesus from Saint Matthew.
 And there is always the danger when confronted with familiar and even memorised texts, to ease into a kind of comfort with them which ultimately lessens their full impact.
 We hear of seeds and sowers and think how nice and lovely the images are, how utterly sensible.
 And they are lovely, as they are sensible.